FlightSecond/fedex-sign-up/README.md

 ### Technical choices

 - The validation is done in three levels:
   - Native HTML5 validation covers the required fields / email / password regexp validation and is showing the native interface (using the system language of the user).
-It also scrolls to the first invalid field out-of-box which is very useful on the mobile devices.
+It also scrolls to the first invalid field out-of-box which is very useful on mobile devices.
   - Angular built-in validators if the HTML5 validators fail.
   - Angular custom validator to check the password for the user's first or last name.
     - The negative lookahead assertion combined with `Validators.pattern` can be also used without writing a custom validator as a second option.
 But it can be harder to understand and support.
 - [ESLint](https://eslint.org) and [Prettier](https://prettier.io) are connected to automatically and manually format the code.
 [TSLint is deprecated](https://github.com/palantir/tslint/issues/4904) in 2019, so I decided not to use it here.
-- [Yarn](https://yarnpkg.com) is used as a package manager as it works faster then npm and can use the package.json in the same way.
+- [Yarn](https://yarnpkg.com) is used as a package manager as it works faster than npm and can use the package.json in the same way.
 - I was choosing between [Angular Material](https://material.angular.io) and [Bootstrap](https://getbootstrap.com/), but decided to use the native controls.
 So I just used Bootstrap not to write the css code (0 lines written). _Future step: Only the needed parts of Bootstrap sass [can be imported](https://getbootstrap.com/docs/5.0/customize/sass/) instead of the full library (23 KB not gzipped)._
 - Cypress was used to cover the code with end to end tests, as it's built using JavaScript and was easy to install and run.
 - Jasmine test framework (Karma test runner) was used to write the unit-tests as it perfectly supports Angular. **The unit-test coverage is 100%.**

 ### Some task questions

 - The password field is not mentioned in the request body example, so the solution doesn't send it to the BE.
-If I will work as a part of the team, I will ask the BE engineer / PO if we should use the password in some other way or the task description is not correct.
+If I will work as a part of the team, I will ask the BE engineer / PO if we should use the password in some other way or if the task description is not correct.
 - The request body example format in the task description doesn't have quotes around the keys.
 I decided to manually format the request and send it as a string instead of JSON (as it should always have double quotes around the keys).
 I'm not sure if it was a hidden requirement or just a minor mistake in the task description.
 If I will work as a part of the team, I will ask the BE engineer regarding the BE API request format and Content-Type.

 ### Current limitations

-- Password shoud contain at least one lower and one uppercase **latin** letter.
-I didn't find the way to correctly check all the other alphabets (cyrillic / greek / etc) using JavaScript regular expressions.
+- Password should contain at least one lower and one uppercase **latin** letter.
+I didn't find a way to correctly check all the other alphabets (cyrillic / greek / etc) using JavaScript regular expressions.
-- Automatically generated password by the browser can contain user's first or last name and the form can be invalid (in theory).
+- Automatically generated password by the browser can contain the user's first or last name and the form can be invalid (in theory).
 - Frontend validation can be easily skipped by the ill-wisher, so the backend validation is still needed.

 ### Possible next steps